R101: 1930

 R101 made three flights in June, totalling 29 hours 34 minutes duration.
 On 26 June, a short proving flight was made, the controls – no longer servo-operated – being described as "powerful and fully adequate".
 At the end of this flight, the R101 was found to be "flying heavy" and two tons of fuel oil had to be jettisoned in order to lighten the airship for mooring.
 This was initially attributed to changes in air temperature during the flight.
-On the following two days, R101 made two flights, the first to take part in the rehearsal for the RAF display at Hendon and the second to take place in the display itself.
+On the following two days, R101 made two flights, the first to take part in the rehearsal for the RAF display at Hendon and the second to take part in the display itself.
 These flights revealed a problem with lift, considerable jettisoning of ballast being necessary.
 During this time, Atherstone was replaced by Captain G.F.
 Meager, who was normally the first officer on R100.
 Meager was "alarmed" by the heaviness of R101, as after 10 hours of flight, R100 would have been considerably light due to fuel consumption.
 Meager observed that it was the first time he had "the wind up" in an airship.
-Meager had dropped a ton of ballast, and in order to weigh off the R101 for mooring, Flight Lieutenant Irwin was required to dump 10 tons of water and fuel oil.
+He had dropped a ton of ballast, and in order to weigh off the R101 for mooring, Flight Lieutenant Irwin was required to dump 10 tons of water and fuel oil.
 An inspection of the gasbags revealed a large number of holes, a result of the letting-out of the gasbags which allowed them to foul projections on the girders of the framework.

-When the gas bag restraints were loosened to allow more gas capacity (R101B) it came to the attention of Dr. Eckener.
-His concern was conveyed to Willy von Meister, the Deutsche Zeppelin-Reederei representative in the US, who was visiting Luftschiffbau Zeppelin at Lake Constance.
+When the gasbag restraints were loosened to allow more gas capacity (R101B) it came to the attention of Dr. Eckener.
+His concern was conveyed to Willy von Meister, the Deutsche Zeppelin-Reederei representative in the United States, who was visiting Luftschiffbau Zeppelin at Lake Constance.
 Dr. Eckener was concerned that the gas bags would be holed by wearing upon the structure and loss of gas would occur.
-Von Meister stopped on his way back to the US to visit his mother and met Lord Thompson to convey Dr. Eckener's offer of technical help.
-Lord Thompson listened cordially, thanked von Meister, and informed him that padding was being installed and British designers felt that would suffice.
+Von Meister stopped on his way back to the US to visit his mother, and met Lord Thomson to convey Dr. Eckener's offer of technical help.
+Lord Thomson listened cordially, thanked von Meister, and informed him that padding was being installed which British designers felt would suffice.

 Concern was also raised over the possibility of loss of gas through the valves, which were of an innovative design by Michael Rope.
 Airship valves are intended primarily to vent gas automatically if pressure in the cells rises to the point that the bag might rupture; they are also used to adjust lift for handling.
 It was suspected that valves could open when the airship rolled heavily or when flapping of the outer cover caused localised low pressure, but after an examination of their operation, F. W. McWade, the Air Inspectorate Department inspector at Cardington, concluded that their operation was satisfactory and they were not likely to have been the cause of any significant loss of gas.